Is your business still relying on manual timesheets to track employee work hours?

 Consequently, organizations bear substantial financial losses due to these deceitful practices.

-Instances of timesheet fraud can manifest in many ways including the inflation of work hours, where employees can manually enter how many hours they’ve worked.
-Further, if the data from employee attendance has to be put manually in a time card or timesheet, then it’s very easy for dishonest employees to alter these figures to suit their needs.
+Instances of timesheet fraud can take various forms, such as the inflation of work hours, where employees manually input their working hours.
+Additionally, when attendance data needs manual entry into a time card or timesheet, dishonest employees can easily alter these figures to their advantage.

 What Strategies Can be Used to Combat Timesheet Manipulation in the US?